Make-your-own poke bowls and Asian fare

 Come to gape at the raftered former church.
 Stay for the seasonal Louisiana fare.

 Housed in a refurbished church, Vessel features an altar-like dark wood bar and stained glass windows.
 The fresh coastal dishes here are complemented by creative cocktails (some served by the carafe) and a large-format beer list that evokes a friendly, communal dining experience.
 You'll find housemade pasta dishes like spicy lamb sausage tagliatelle, and desserts like Isot chile Valrhona chocolate cake.

-This neighborhood bistro has put out consistently excellent farm-driven dishes since opening, but the arrival of chef Kristen Essig has given Coquette a bit of fresh air.
-Joining partner/chef Michael Stoltzfus and the considerable kitchen talent, Essig has spearheaded a new brunch program (think bacon dashi with duck confit or house-smoked country ham) as well as a "put yourself in our hands" five-course blind tasting for $70 a person are excellent reasons to visit.
+This neighborhood bistro’s excellent farm-driven dishes garnered chefs Kristen Essig and Michael Stoltzfus a nomination for Best Chef: South from the 2018 James Beard Foundation.
+Essig’s brunch program (think bacon dashi with duck confit or house-smoked country ham) as well as her "put yourself in our hands" five-course blind tasting for $70 a person are excellent reasons to visit.

 Central Business District

 Sample Louisiana-accented Southeast Asian fare at this MoPho spinoff